 You can diffuse tea tree oil throughout your home with an oil diffuser.
 You can also spray some of the oil on your clothes or skin, just like a perfume.

 And while using it topically, ensure you always dilute tea tree oil with a carrier oil (like coconut oil) in a 1:1 ratio.
 Do this before you apply the oil to the skin.

 In case you are wondering where to purchase the oil…

 Where To Buy Tea Tree Oil

 You can buy tea tree oil from your nearest supermarket.
-If you want to purchase it online, it is available on Amazon India, The Body Shop India, and Walmart International.
-However, since a recent report discovered that about half of commercially available tea tree oils were not genuine and authentic it is important to vet the oil by reviewing its composition before purchase (23).
+If you want to purchase it online, However, since a recent report discovered that about half of commercially available tea tree oils were not genuine and authentic it is important to vet the oil by reviewing its composition before purchase (23).

 Another internationally famous tea tree oil brand is Jason Tea Tree Oil, which you can buy here.

 And now, we head to some fun facts…

 - Though tea tree oil can be used just about anywhere on the body, it is particularly effective neck up.

 - Tea tree oil very easily blends with many essential oils.